GSA/ckanext-dcat_usmetadata/README.md

 yarn e2e
 ```

-Note, it may be necessary to remove cached images when rebuilding the inventory app docker container, in order to ensure that the new usmetadata-app template is included in the build.
+Note, it may be necessary to remove cached images when rebuilding the docker container, in order to ensure that the new usmetadata-app template is included in the build.
 If you want to make sure that you aren't using cached builds, you can try:

 ```bash
 docker-compose build --no-cache --pull ckanext-dcat_usmetadata_app